EyeOpener

 Upcoming Events

 • June 12 6 pm at the Norsemen is our Joint Meeting with the RCC.
 The students from both clubs will speak on this years RYLE event.
-Dr. Glen Hvenegard will talk about his conservation projects.
+Dr. Glen Hvenegaard will talk about the Camrose Wildlife Stewardship Project.

 • Alan will be away for the meetings June 20 and 27.
 He asks for volunteers to chair the meetings.